-This section covers issues for small employers who want to understand and compare their coverage options for their employees.
+This section covers issues for small employers who want to understand coverage options for themselves and their employees.

 Coverage for small employers